egraphs-good/egglog/semantics.md

 ## Global State

 Egglog maintains a global state $(T, D, C, E, F)$.
-- $T$ is a set of terms, constructed using *constructors*. $T$ can be inifinite (but is represented in a finite way in egglog's implementation).
+- $T$ is a set of terms, constructed using *constructors*. $T$ can be infinite (but is represented in a finite way in egglog's implementation).
 - $D$ is a set of tuples containing terms, constructed by `set`-ing *functions*.
 - $C$ is a set of equalities between terms.
 It is also a congruence closure, maintained by egglog's core.
 - $E$ is an environment: a mapping from global variables to terms.